-Nothing can compare to mac and cheese in the American’s favorite dinner recipe.
-The reason is this dish has many varieties, including instant, manufactured products, so that people can straightforwardly have it in a snap.
+Nothing can compare to mac and cheese as the ultimate American’s dinner recipe.
+The reason is this dish has many varieties, including instant, manufactured products, so that people can prepare it in a snap.

 Have you known where to try your first mac and cheese yet?
 Try this recommendation.

 Although Italy is the origin of mozzarella cheese, the cheese stick or mozzarella stick dish was invented in the US.